4gnle/Coopefy/README.md

 An indie creator, DAO member, entrepreneur, or individual looking for help can find exactly the kind of collaborator they need here.

 A talented person in search of an opportunity to collaborate, learn, teach and be rewarded for their output can find exactly that kind of opportunity here.

+# **The Nitty-Gritty**

+You should have a better idea of what Coopefy is or what it may become.
+With that in mind - let's explain what it still needs to achieve its full potential (these are the main ideas on which Coopefy was based but you can give your own):

+[ ] Application system - every project/job posted on the site needs to allow possible collaborators to apply.
+Each project creator should have in mind that only people with the specific skills selected can apply (that is, if the person looking for help needs a Solidity developer, collaborators without Solidity on their profile won't be able to apply).

+[ ] Better design - while the app is still in development without even a working MVP, it would be ideal to have designers or experienced UI/UX developers collaborating on the project.
+The landing page, for example, is still inexistent.